CryptoCow0/CryptoCow0/README.md

 # Project Map
-- 🔭 I am currently working on a "WORDLE" extension for Chrome and Edge.
+- 🔭 I am currently working on a "WORDLE" game extension for Chrome and Edge.
 - 🌱 I am currently learning about LLM, backpropagation, and robotics integration.
-- 👯 I am looking to collaborate on cybersecurity-related exploits such as ducky scripts.
+- 👯 I am looking to collaborate on cybersecurity-related exploits such as keylogging exploits.

 # Interests
 - Cybersecurity